sfultong/stand-in-language/README.md

 A virtual machine with a simple grammar evolved from simply typed lambda calculus, that eventually will have powerful static checking and an optimizing backend.

 ## Warning
-This proyect is in active development.
+This project is in active development.
 Do expect bugs and general trouble, and please let us know if you run into any by creating a new issue if one does not already exist.

 ## Quick Start